-Action Girl: Curiously, female PCs outnumber the males three to one.
+Action Girl: Curiously, female PCs outnumber the males four to one.

 Aerith and Bob: While some characters have normal names, such as Gordon, the series also has some truly ridiculous names, such as Goatbone, Scuba, Loongear, and others, too numerous to list.